Hair (musical): Act I

-After handing out imaginary pills to the tribe members, saying the pills are for high-profile people such as Richard Nixon, the Pope, and "Alabama Wallace", Berger relates how he was expelled from high school.
-Three tribe members dress up as principals in Hitler mustaches and swastika arm bands, mocking the American education system.
+Berger hands out imaginary pills to the tribe members, saying they are for high-profile people such as Richard Nixon, the Pope and "Alabama Wallace".
+He relates how he was expelled from high school.
+Three tribe members dress up as school principals in Hitler mustaches and swastika armbands, mocking the American education system.
 Berger and the tribe defy them, singing "Going Down".
-Claude returns from his draft board physical, which he passed.
-He pretends to burn his Vietnam War draft card, which Berger reveals as a library card.
+Claude returns from passing his draft board physical.
+He pretends to burn his Vietnam War draft card, which Berger reveals is a library card.
 Claude agonizes about what to do about being drafted.

-Two tribe members dressed as tourists come down the aisle to ask the tribe why they have such long hair.
-In answer, Claude and Berger lead the tribe in explaining the significance of their locks ("Hair").
-The woman states that kids should "be free, no guilt" and should "do whatever you want, just so long as you don't hurt anyone."
-She observes that long hair is natural, like the "elegant plumage" of male birds ("My Conviction").
+Two tribe members dressed as tourists arrive to ask the tribe why they have long hair.
+Claude and Berger lead the tribe in explaining the significance ("Hair").
+The woman says kids should "be free, no guilt" and "do whatever you want, just so long as you don't hurt anyone."
+She observes that long hair is natural ("My Conviction").
 She opens her coat to reveal that she's a man in drag.
 As the couple leaves, the tribe calls her Margaret Mead.

 Sheila gives Berger a yellow shirt.
-He goofs around and ends up tearing it in two.
-Sheila voices her distress that Berger seems to care more about the "bleeding crowd" than about her ("Easy to Be Hard").
+He goofs around and tears it in two.
+Sheila laments that Berger cares more about the "bleeding crowd" than about her ("Easy to Be Hard").
 Jeanie summarizes everyone's romantic entanglements: "I'm hung up on Claude, Sheila's hung up on Berger, Berger is hung up everywhere.
 Claude is hung up on a cross over Sheila and Berger."
 Berger, Woof and another tribe member pay satiric tribute to the American flag as they fold it ("Don't Put it Down").
-The tribe runs out to the audience, inviting them to a Be-In.
+The tribe joins the audience, inviting them to a Be-In.
 After young and innocent Crissy describes "Frank Mills", a boy she's looking for, the tribe participates in the "Be-In".
-The men of the tribe burn their draft cards.
-Claude puts his card in the fire, then changes his mind and pulls it out.
+The men burn their draft cards.
+Claude puts his card in the fire, changes his mind and pulls it out.
 He asks, "where is the something, where is the someone, that tells me why I live and die?" ("Where Do I Go").
-The tribe emerges naked, intoning "beads, flowers, freedom, happiness."
+The tribe appears naked, intoning "beads, flowers, freedom, happiness."